DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 | Date                                | string    | `"2022-11-12T12:34:56+13:45[Pacific/Chatham]"` | A date is represented as an [ISO string with time zone offset from UTC](https://en.wikipedia.org/wiki/ISO_8601#Coordinated_Universal_Time_(UTC)) (UTC) and additional time zone identifier in brackets. |
 | Geometry                            | string    | `"POINT(8.41594949941623, 49.0048124984033)"` | A geometry is represented as a [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) string.<br><br>*Note:* By default, coordinates use the WGS84 projection. |

-The same is true for the `cadenzaanalytics.request.request_metadata` object, which automatically is available as `metadata`
+The same is true for the `cadenzaanalytics.request.request_metadata` object, which automatically is available as `metadata`.

 Parameters are always passed as `string` and can be read through the `cadenzaanalytics.request.request_metadata` methods `get_parameter` for a single parameter, respectively `get_parameters` for a dictionary of all parameters.

 ```
-metadata.get_parameter('flag')
+param_flag = metadata.get_parameter('flag')
 ```

 ## Returning Data